ed-syspertec/Virtel/docs/manuals/virtel/Virtel461MG/messages.rst

 Module
     VIR0000
 Meaning
     Validation of the Line has failed.
 Possible incorrect ARBO level.
 Check that the ARBO is at the correct support level.
-Use the LOCADDR2='N' JCL PARM parameter to use ARBO(V1) processing which applies to ARBO records @ V4.60 or lower.
 Action
     Contact Syspertec Support if problem persists.